Ashimjan Akhmetov

-Ashimjan Suleimenovich Akhmetov (Әшімжан Сүлейменұлы Ахметов, Ашимжан Сулейменович Ахметов; born 23 February 1950 in Tole Bi in the Shu District, died 15 September 2012) was a Kazakh scientist, lawyer, engineer, and politician.
+Äşımjan Süleimenūly Ahmetov (Әшімжан Сүлейменұлы Ахметов; 23 February 1950 – 15 September 2012) was a Kazakh scientist, lawyer, engineer, and politician.

 In the 1990s, he served as Deputy Minister of Industry and Trade and Deputy Minister of Education and Science of Kazakhstan.
-From 1994 to 1995, he was a deputy of the Supreme Council of the Republic of Kazakhstan during its XIII session, and from 1996 to 1999, he was a deputy of the Mäjilis during its I session.
+From 1994 to 1995, he was a Member of the Supreme Council of Kazakhstan during its XIII session, and from 1996 to 1999, he was a member of the Mäjilis during its 1st session.
 He was the rector of several Kazakh universities, a candidate of legal sciences, a doctor of technical sciences, a professor, and an academician.
 He was also the author of numerous patents in the field of chemistry.

 Biography

 Education and work

-Ashimjan Akhmetov was born on 23 February 1950 in the village of Tole Bi, Shu District, Jambyl Region, Kazakh Soviet Socialist Republic.
+Akhmetov was born on 23 February 1950 in the village of Tole Bi, Shu District, Jambyl Region, Kazakh Soviet Socialist Republic.
 He was of Kazakh nationality.
 In 1973, he graduated with honors from the Saint Petersburg State Institute of Technology, earning a degree as a chemical engineer-technologist.
 In 1978, he completed his postgraduate studies at the same institution.
 He obtained the degree of Candidate of Legal Sciences, and later a Doctor of Technical Sciences.
 His doctoral thesis focused on current issues in ecology and environmental management.
 He was awarded the title of professor and, in 1996, the title of academician of the Engineering Academy of the Republic of Kazakhstan.
 In 2001, he received the title of academician of the Academy of Sciences of the Higher School of the Republic of Kazakhstan.

 Since 1973, he worked as an equipment operator and shift leader at the Jambyl Production Association Chimprom, secretary of the Komsomol committee, and lecturer in chemistry at the Jambyl Institute of Hydromelioration and Construction.
 From 1975, he was a postgraduate student at the Saint Petersburg State Institute of Technology.
 From 1978, he held positions as a senior lecturer, associate professor, head of the "Building Materials and Chemistry" department, dean of the General Engineering Faculty, vice-rector, and secretary of the party committee at the Jambyl Institute of Hydromelioration and Construction.
 From 1989, he was a doctoral candidate at the Saint Petersburg State Institute of Technology, general director of the permanent representation of the Union for the Support of the Kazakh Economy Kazakhstan – Sankt Petersburg.
 From 1992 to 1993, he served as the first vice president of the joint-stock holding company Karatau.